Answering your questions about smart meters

-How will a smart meter help me manage my electricity use?
+How can smart meters help me manage my electricity use?

 - Recent research clearly demonstrates that information about energy usage, conservation, and energy efficiency helps consumers reduce their electricity use.
 The information available through smart meter technology could encourage some consumers to manage their energy use differently.
-In addition, smart meter technology will reduce operational costs for CMP and the company will be able to provide better customer service at lower costs for all consumers.
+In addition, smart meter technology reduces operational costs for CMP and the company can provide better customer service at lower costs for all consumers.
 Back to TOP

 How do I access information regarding my electrical usage on line?